gokupwn/Windows-Security/Introduction To Windows.md

 - This mad possible by the access control lists (`ACLs`)

 ## Workgroup:
+- No domain controllers
+- Users are typically local administrators of their own machines
+- Local groups cannot have users from other machines
+- To have a workgroup admin, you will need to create a separate administrative account on every machine.
 - In a workgroup, if you have a user in one computer you can't use the same user in another computer.
 - To do that, you will need to create the same account (same username and password) across all workgroup computers.
 - But keep in mind, that each user you create (even if the account have the same username and password) will have a different SID number on each computer.